chesapeakedh/chesapeakedh.github.io/index.md

 * Membership & Outreach chair - Shayna Maskell, Associate Professor in the School of Integrative Studies, George Mason University
 * Annual Program committee:
   * Shayna Maskell, steering liaison - George Mason University
-  * Sherri Brown - University of Virginia
   * Tonya-Marie Howe - Marymount University
+  * Junjie Luo - Gettysburg College
+  * Michael Davis - Hampton University
+  * Riddhima Rajesh Sharma - Bowling Green State University
+  * George Oberle - George Mason University
+  * Sara Woodbury - College of William and Mary
-  * Luke Menzies - University of Alabama at Birmingham
+  * Jonathan Newby - College of William and Mary
-  * Laura Martoff Miller - University of Virginia
+  * Donna Schaefer - Marymount University

 # History
 With the help of funding from the Associated Colleges of the South, Washington and Lee University, and University of Virginia Scholars’ Lab, the Consortium [formed in March 2018](http://symposium.scholarslab.org/) to encourage collaboration across liberal arts colleges and Carnegie classification Research I universities.
 The scope quickly expanded to focus on people, rather than institutions, in the Washington D.C, Maryland, and Virginia region.